anufrievroman/calcure/readme.md

 - If you cannot install the program using proposed commands, try manually coping `calcure` file on your computer, making it executable (via file properties) and running it from terminal `./calcure`.
 - If your terminal shows empty squares insted of icons, probably it does not support unicode.
 In this case, in config set: `use_unicode_icons = No`.
 - Weather widget slows down launch of the program and requires internet.
-If that is a problem, switch off weather in config: `show_weather = No`.
+If that is a problem, switch weather off in config: `show_weather = No`.
+- If weather is incorrect, set your city in config `weather_city = Tokyo`.
+By default, this setting is empty and program tries to detect your city automatically.

 ## Contribution and donations